 What Is PDF?

 One of the most challenging aspects of modern web graphics and design is choosing the right file format.
-This decision impacts web page loading speed, image quality and many other parameters necessary to make an eye-catching visual product.
+This decision impacts web page loading speed, image quality and many other factors that contribute to producing an eye-catching visual image.

-However, traditional file formats don’t lag behind innovative discoveries.
-Without a doubt, PDF has become a lifesaver for thousands of users all over the world.
-In this article, we are going to highlight the crucial benefits of this file format.
+Without a doubt, the PDF format has become the go-to format for millions of users all over the world.
+In this article, we are going to highlight the key benefits of this file format.
 However, if you are interested in learning about a whole range of vector formats, articles about EPS and SVG are also available, so you can stay informed and up-to-date on the graphic art and design field.

 What Is the PDF File Format?

 More About Professional and Personal Use

-Among the most popular image and document formats, PDF is the one with the most complex internal structure.
-Although PDF is sometimes used to store a single picture, such as JPEG, it is capable of storing many such images, along with texts and hyperlinks at the same time, such as a table of contents of the corresponding chapter, or even of the website.
+Among all the most popular image and document formats, PDF has the most complex internal structure.
+Although PDF is sometimes used to store a single image, such as a JPEG, it is capable of storing many images, along with texts and hyperlinks at the same time, such as a table of contents of a corresponding chapter, or even of a website.
 For many years, PDF has been the predominant format for e-books and catalogs.

 Graphics inside the PDF file can be in either vector or raster format.
 Moreover, bitmap graphics can be compressed, as is done with JPEG, which allows you to make a small file intended for users or to maintain maximum quality for a print shop.
-PDF supports several color palettes, such as RGB and CMYK, the latter being used in professional publishing.
+PDF supports several color palettes, such as RGB and CMYK–which is used in professional publishing.

 Designers often need to bring their design to a reader or publishing company intact.
 But, it is usually not convenient to share their original project files for several reasons, including copyright issues and the need for expensive software, such as Adobe InDesign, to open the files.
 In such cases, PDF becomes a carrier that “freezes” the design and ensures that it will look the same way regardless of what you use to open it.
 This format is even capable of storing all the fonts you use.